nate01776/speq/README.md

 - They don't take into account that some APIs store external schemas (e.g. gRPC protobufs or Confluent Schema Registry)
 - [Schema Examples](https://phil.tech/2020/openapi-examples/) are fundamentally broken
 - They've focused on compliance with JSON Schema and eachother which has made the specifications hard to learn

+# How do I get syntax highlighting for SPEQ files in my IDE?
+Currently SPEQ is 100% compliant with `.yaml` syntax highlighting.

+To avoid the potential for confusion with future extensions and improvements, we settled on a custom file extension for SPEQs.

+However, it's easy to add detection for SPEQ files in your applications!

+## Git
+### GitHub
+Add the line `*.speq linguist-language=yaml` to `.gitattributes` file.

+### GitLab
+Add the line `*.speq gitlab-language=yaml` to `.gitattributes` file.

+## Visual Studio Code
+1. Go to Settings -> Text Editor -> Files -> Associations
+2. In the table add `*.speq` and map it to `yaml`

 # What do we need help with?
 Everything!
 Reach out if you're interested in contributing!